MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Open the browser tab for home page of Microsoft Purview.
 If you previously closed it, open a browser tab and enter **https://admin.microsoft.com**.
 Sign in with the admin credentials for the Microsoft 365 tenant provided by the authorized lab hoster (ALH).
 From the left navigation pane of the Microsoft 365 admin center, select **Show all** then select **Compliance**.
 A new browser page opens to the welcome page of the Microsoft Purview compliance portal.

 1. In the left navigation panel, under solutions, expand **Information protection** then select **Overview**.

+1. From the left navigation panel, select **Labels**.
-    1. On the overview page, you may see a yellow information box indicating that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
+   1. On the labels page, you may see a yellow information box indicating that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 Select **Turn on now**.
 Once you do this, there can be a delay for the setting to propagate through the system.

-1. From the left navigation panel, select **Labels**.

 1. Some labels have been preconfigured in your Microsoft 365 lab tenant, for your convenience.
 Select **Confidential - Finance**.
 A window opens that provides information about this label.
 Note how this label is set to support both encryption and content marking.
 Select the **pencil icon** at the top of the page to view some of the basic configuration settings.
     1. Configuration starts with providing a name and description for your label.
 Don’t change anything.
 Select **Next** at the bottom of the page.